GuruCharan94/gurucharan94.github.io/_posts/2020-03-07-the-culture-map-what-i-wish-i-knew-before-working-on-a-multi-cultural-team.md

 To understand why I appreciate the book so much, why it was such an amazing read and highly relevant to me, let me tell you something about me.
 I work on a distributed team of about 15 people comprising of people from Germany, Netherlands, Finland, colleagues from China, two from the USA and me from India.

 Different people, different styles of communication, different ways of working and a truly international, distributed, multi-cultural team and I have to say the Culture Map nails it.
-I read the book AFTER working with the team for about a year and I could relate so well with the examples from the book.
+I read the book *after* working with the team for about a year and I could relate so well with the examples from the book.
 I wish I had read this in advance.
 It would have certainly explained a lot the "interesting" interactions.
 At least, now I know.
 Better late than never, I guess.

-Let us look at the different scales
+Let us look at the different scales that Erin talks about

 ## 1. Communicating: “Low-Context vs. High Context”